monocosmo/Udacity-Introduction-to-Computer-Science/README.md

-# Udacity-Introduction-to-Computer-Science
+# Udacity: Introduction to Computer Science
+### Language: Python 2.0

+* Notes, practice and assignments
-These are the notes of the Introduction to Computer Science course from Udacity.
-The laguage used is Python.
+* Introduction to Computer Science from Udacity